WICG/capability-delegation/explainers/popup-delegation.md

 The [HTML User Activation Data Model](https://html.spec.whatwg.org/multipage/interaction.html#user-activation-data-model) currently tracks transient and sticky activation (`has_transient_activation` and `has_been_activated`) strictly on `Window` objects (associated with a `Navigable`).

 To support capability delegation from Service Workers:
-- **Extend Activation Tracking to `ServiceWorkerGlobalScope`**: The spec must formalize that certain trusted events (specifically `notificationclick` in the Notifications API) grant **transient user activation** to the `ServiceWorkerGlobalScope`.
+- **Event-Scoped Activation Tracking**: The spec must define that handling a trusted `notificationclick` event in the Notifications API grants **transient user activation** strictly scoped to that specific `NotificationEvent` execution context (and its `ExtendableEvent.waitUntil()` promise chain), rather than an ambient boolean on `ServiceWorkerGlobalScope`.
+This prevents concurrent, untrusted background tasks (such as incoming `fetch` or `push` events) from hijacking or consuming the user activation.
-- **Event-Scoped Lifecycle & Immediate Disposal**: Transient activation on a Service Worker is strictly tied to the active `notificationclick` event dispatch and its `ExtendableEvent.waitUntil()` execution.
-The Service Worker must either forward the capability during the event or drop it:
-  - If the SW delegates via `Client.postMessage(..., {delegate: 'popup'})`, the activation is **consumed immediately**.
-  - If the event handler completes, the `waitUntil` promise resolves, or the Service Worker terminates without delegating, the transient activation is **immediately discarded** and does not persist across subsequent events or tasks.
+- **Strict Lifespan Cap**: Transient activation in the Service Worker is valid for `min(5000ms, ExtendableEventDuration)`.
+If the event handler completes, the `waitUntil` promise settles, or 5 seconds elapse without delegating, the transient activation is **immediately discarded**.
-  - User Agents may impose a safety timeout ceiling (e.g., matching the standard notification interaction timeout) to prevent unfulfilled promises in `waitUntil` from hanging open indefinitely.
-- **Directionality (SW-to-Window Only)**: Delegation is strictly unidirectional from the Service Worker to a Window Client.
-Initiating delegation from a DOM Window to a Service Worker via `ServiceWorker.postMessage()` is disallowed and throws a `NotSupportedError` DOMException, preventing pages from "banking" activation in the worker.
+- **Activation Consumption**: Calling `Client.postMessage()` with a `delegate` option [consumes user activation](https://html.spec.whatwg.org/multipage/interaction.html#consume-user-activation) on that event context, ensuring only a single delegation can occur per notification click.

 ### 2. Sender Side (`Client.postMessage`)
 When `Client.postMessage(message, options)` is called:
 - If `options.delegate` is set to `"popup"`:
   - If the target client's type is not `"window"` (i.e., it is a worker or shared worker), the User Agent must throw a `NotSupportedError` DOMException.
-  - The User Agent must verify that the sender's `ServiceWorkerGlobalScope` has active [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).
+  - The User Agent must verify that the caller is executing within a `NotificationEvent` context with active [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).
-  - If active, the User Agent **consumes** the Service Worker's transient user activation and attaches the delegated capability `"popup"` to the message container.
+  - If active, the User Agent **consumes** the event's transient user activation and attaches the delegated capability `"popup"` to the message container.
   - If not active, the User Agent rejects the call by throwing a `NotAllowedError` DOMException, matching `DOMWindow` behavior (as specified in [Section 3.1 of the Capability Delegation Spec](https://wicg.github.io/capability-delegation/spec.html#monkey-patch-to-html-initiating-delegation)).

 ### 3. Receiver Side (Client Window)
 The Service Workers specification defines that `Client.postMessage` dispatches a `message` event on the target client's `ServiceWorkerContainer` (`navigator.serviceWorker`).
-- When the User Agent queues the task to fire the `message` event:
+- When the User Agent dispatches the `message` event task:
   - If the message container has the delegated capability `"popup"` attached:
     - The User Agent sets `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` on the target `Window` to the [current high resolution time](https://w3c.github.io/hr-time/#dfn-current-high-resolution-time).
-    - This activates the delegated capability token on the target window for a short duration (`kActivationLifespan`, e.g. 1 second).
+    - This activates the delegated capability token on the target window for a short duration (`kActivationLifespan`, 1 second).

 ### 4. Monkey-Patch to `window.open()` (Popup Capability Definition)
 In the HTML specification's window open steps / popup blocker check:
 - When `Window.open()` is called:
+  1. **Iframe Sandbox Enforcement**: If the calling context is a sandboxed iframe that lacks the `allow-popups` sandbox flag, the request is immediately blocked (capability delegation **never** overrides sandbox restrictions).
-  1. Check if the relevant global object has [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), OR if `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` is present and not [expired](https://html.spec.whatwg.org/multipage/interaction.html#activation-expiry).
+  2. **Popup Blocker Verification**: Check if the relevant global object has [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), OR if `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` is present and not [expired](https://html.spec.whatwg.org/multipage/interaction.html#activation-expiry).
-  2. If neither condition is met, the popup is blocked by the User Agent's popup blocker policy.
+  3. If neither condition is met, the popup is blocked by the User Agent's popup blocker policy.
-  3. If permitted via delegated capability (and lacking direct transient activation), the User Agent **clears** `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` immediately, consuming the single-use token.
+  4. If permitted via delegated capability (and lacking direct transient activation), the User Agent **clears** `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` immediately, consuming the single-use token.

 ---